NealRame/react-clock/README.md

 ### hourHandTailSize
 ### minuteHandTailSize
 ### secondHandTailSize
-Use this property to change the size of the tail of respectivelty hour, minute and hand.
+Use this property to change the size of the tail of respectively hour, minute and hand.
 Accept a number.

 #### example